dscho/gfw-helper-github-app/README.md

 **Where can it be called?** In `git-for-windows/git`'s [Pull Requests](https://github.com/git-for-windows/git/pulls)

-**What does it do?** This command starts [the `Git artifacts` Azure Pipeline](https://dev.azure.com/git-for-windows/git/_build?definitionId=34&_a=summary) that builds all of the artifacts of a full Git for Windows release: installer, Portable Git, MinGit, etc
+**What does it do?** This command starts [the `tag-git` GitHub workflow](https://github.com/git-for-windows/git-for-windows-automation/actions/workflows/tag-git.yml) that tags a new Git for Windows version; Once completed, [the `git-artifacts` GitHub workflows](https://github.com/git-for-windows/git-for-windows-automation/actions/workflows/git-artifacts.yml) will be triggered, which build all of the artifacts of a full Git for Windows release: installer, Portable Git, MinGit, etc

 ### `/release`

 **Where can it be called?** In `git-for-windows/git`'s [Pull Requests](https://github.com/git-for-windows/git/pulls)

 **What does it do?** Call this command after a `/git-artifacts` command successfully produced the artifacts _and_ after the installer artifact has been validated manually, using [the "pre-flight checklist"](https://github.com/git-for-windows/build-extra/blob/HEAD/installer/checklist.txt).
-This will start [the Azure Release Pipeline](https://dev.azure.com/git-for-windows/git/_release?_a=releases&view=mine&definitionId=1) to publish the artifacts in a new GitHub Release.
+This will start [the `release-git` GitHub workflow](https://github.com/git-for-windows/git-for-windows-automation/actions/workflows/release-git.yml) to publish the artifacts in a new GitHub Release.

 ## Spinning up Windows/ARM64 runners